monisha261/Syncanalytica/README.md

 ### **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.